 Negative feelings can shape your view of situations and interactions, which often leads you to behave in ways that make you feel even worse until you reach crisis point.
 Behavioural therapy can help you identify alternative behaviours to replace familiar but unhelpful patterns.
 Learning new ways to respond to difficulties is one of the keys to a successful therapy outcome.

 Even though panic attacks manifest themselves physically, they are a chiefly psychological issue, and getting to the root of the issue is the best way to keep panic attacks at bay.
 A CBT therapist can examine the thought patterns that trigger or sustain a panic attack and help sufferers reframe their fears and anxieties in a more realistic light.
 Treating panic attacks with Cognitive Behavioural Therapy typically involves a frank assessment of:

 Your therapist will help you replace negative thought patterns with more balanced ones that are less likely to trigger panic attacks.

 Much of its success as a treatment for panic attacks lies in the fact that CBT teaches people useful thought management skills that can be applied to the situations they encounter in daily life.
 Your therapist can also suggest breathing techniques and other coping mechanisms that can alleviate the symptoms when a panic attack does strike.

 CBT is believed to be one of the most effective psychological treatments for panic attacks.
 Although no single treatment works for everybody, its high success rate makes it a great starting point for most individuals.
 The National Institute for Health and Care Excellence (NICE) suggests between 7 and 14 hours of CBT over a period of four months on average, but your therapist can suggest a timescale that is appropriate for the severity of your problem.

-If you want to minimise the frequency and severity of future panic attacks, consult with a therapist who specialises in cognitive behavioural therapy.
+If you want to minimise the frequency and severity of future panic attacks, consult with one of KlearMinds’ CBT therapists who specialises in cognitive behavioural therapy.